Climate Projections for New Zealand by 2040 and 2090 according to NIWA

 climate change new zealand

-NZ Herald reports a 38.2 C temperature in Gisborne last 31st January 2020, the hottest since 1940 and the country’s fifth warmest January temperature that NIWA had ever recorded.
-Although Met Service station recorded it slightly cooler at 37.1C (Neilson, 2020).
+NZ Herald reports a 38.2 °C temperature in Gisborne on 31 January 2020, the hottest since 1940 and the country’s fifth warmest January temperature that NIWA recorded.
+However, the Met Service station recorded it as slightly cooler at 37.1 °C (Neilson, 2020).

 Climate change projections for NZ

-The Ministry for the Environment (MFE) has published a report on New Zealand’s future climate projections based on the IPCC’s 5th assessment report.
+The Ministry for the Environment (MFE) has published a report on New Zealand’s future climate projections, based on the IPCC’s 5th Assessment Report.

 The full report may be read through the link below

-Climate Change Projections for New Zealand, Atmospheric projections based on simulations undertaken for the IPCC’s 5th Assessment 2nd edition
+Climate Change Projections for New Zealand, Atmospheric projections based on simulations undertaken for the IPCC’s 5th Assessment, 2nd edition

-Projections of temperature in 2040 are as follows.
-In a low emission scenario, the temperature increase will be at 0.7°C. A high emission scenario will produce a 1.0C increase in temperature.
-In 2090, low emissions will result in a 0.7°C increase in temperature, while high emissions will cause a 3.0°C temperature increase.
+Projections of temperature in 2040 are as follows: In a low-emission scenario, the temperature increase is expected to be 0.7°C. A high-emission scenario will result in a 1.0 °C temperature increase.
+In 2090, low emissions are expected to result in a 0.7°C temperature increase, while high emissions are projected to cause a 3.0°C temperature increase.

-• Decline in peak snow accumulation by 30 to 80 per cent at 1000 meters and by about 5 to 50 per cent at 2000 metres by 2090.
+• The decline in peak snow accumulation is 30 to 80 per cent at 1000 meters and by about 5 to 50 per cent at 2000 metres by 2090.

 How will New Zealand cope with climate change?